stdlib-js/esm/README.md

 # ESM

-> ES Module distribution for [stdlib][stdlib], a standard library for JavaScript and Node.js.
+> ES module distribution for [stdlib][stdlib], a standard library for JavaScript and Node.js.

 Stdlib is a standard library for JavaScript and Node.js, with an emphasis on numerical and scientific computing.
 The library provides a collection of robust, high performance libraries for mathematics, statistics, streams, utilities, and more.
 This is the GitHub repository for the stdlib website.